johnbeve/PHI-696/Project-2/JCheung-P2-README.md

 **(e)  D that says that x and y are disjoint**

-X and y are disjoint if they do not have any part in common.
-This then is just the negation of Overlap.

 **D ≡ ¬O**

 2. Use your axioms from question 1 as the basis of an ALCI T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

-**I will complete this later.**

 3. Translate the following first-order logic axioms into ALCI: